langroid/langroid/docs/quick-start/chat-agent-tool.md

 For LLM developers, Langroid provides a clean, uniform interface for the recently released OpenAI [Function-calling](https://platform.openai.com/docs/guides/gpt/function-calling) as well Langroid's own native "tools" mechanism.
-The latter is useful to have non-OpenAI (or other LLMs) that do not have a "native" function-calling facility.
+The native tools mechanism is meant to be used when working with non-OpenAI LLMs that do not have a "native" function-calling facility.
 You can choose which to enable by setting the `use_tools` and `use_functions_api` flags in the `ChatAgentConfig` object.
 (Or you can omit setting these, and langroid auto-selects the best mode